Key Risk Assessment#

 |

-Urgency of risks is related to the timing of hazards and depends on
+Urgency is related to the time components of hazard and depends on

 |